Newgarden wins Long Beach pole in tight IndyCar title race - KESQ

 LONG BEACH, Calif.
 (AP) — The IndyCar championship race tightened ahead of the Grand Prix of Long Beach after a messy qualifying session put contenders Alex Palou and Pato O’Ward in the middle of the pack.

-Josef Newgarden, a distant third in the standings but still mathematically in the mix for the title, seized the opportunity and won the pole for Sunday’s season-ending race.
+The American is a distant third in the standings but still mathematically in the mix for the title, which would be his third.
+With Palou and O’Ward watching, Newgarden seized the opportunity and won the pole for Sunday’s season-ending race.

-Palou arrived at the temporary street course with a 35-point lead over O’Ward in the standings, needing only an 11th-place finish to make him the first Spaniard to win an IndyCar title.
-His cushy lead and incredible consistency this season have O’Ward and Newgarden both admitting they need near-miracles to deny Palou the crown.

-O’Ward and Palou failed to advance to the final round of qualifying.
-Newgarden pounced with Saturday’s pole-winning run and credited a fan who has been roaming the temporary street course hyping Newgarden and his Team Penske all weekend.
+He credited a fan who has been roaming the temporary street course hyping Newgarden and Team Penske all weekend.
+But he doesn’t think the fan enthusiasm will be enough to win the title.

 “We’ve fought hard all year, but it’s very improbable for us to win the championship,” Newgarden said.
 “Our goal is to win the race.”

-“We have literal data that shows at least two other cars didn’t get penalized and kept going quickly in the yellow flag,” O’Ward said.
-“Maybe rules don’t apply the last race of the season?
-When everything’s at stake?
-It just sucks.”

-The 22-year-old Mexican was furious when he left pit road.
-He had calmed down by the time he reached the news conference, but he grew heated again when the subject was raised.
+Palou really only needs a trouble-free Sunday drive on the temporary street course to become the first Spaniard to win the IndyCar championship.
+An 11th-place finish earns him his first major championship as a professional racer, regardless of what the competition does Sunday.

+The 24-year-old known for his positive outlook, eagerness and jovial mood didn’t change after qualifying 10th, two spots behind O’Ward.
+He watched the final qualifying round on his pit box with his Chip Ganassi Racing crew, then asked teammate Scott Dixon to win Sunday’s race after Dixon qualified second behind Newgarden.

-Palou sat atop his pit box with his Chip Ganassi Racing team and watched the final qualifying shootout.
-He had never seen the 11-turn course built over nearly two miles in downtown Long Beach.
+Palou had never seen the 11-turn course built over nearly two miles in downtown Long Beach.

 Palou, who brushed the wall during qualifying and needed several saves in Saturday morning practice, wasn’t too bothered about his mid-pack starting position.